 A head torch or anything with a light

-Personally I used the torch on my smartphone and it worked perfectly okay, but bear in mind that there won’t be any light during the night when you’re camping in Torres del Paine, so don’t make those bathroom journeys more difficult than they need be…
+Bear in mind that there won’t be any light during the night when you’re camping in Torres del Paine, so don’t make those bathroom journeys more difficult than they need be.
+Personally I used the torch on my smartphone and it worked perfectly.

 Long travel days call for some entertainment.
 I always travel with a book and earphones to listen to Spotify.